outreachy/website/README.md

 ## Running test code in the shell

-Sometimes when writing a new test, you want to test your code in the shell first.
+Sometimes when  a new test, you want to test your code in the shell first.
 The test suite will do some set up automatically to create a local test Client that uses your local code and a new test database.
 You can replicate that by running the following commands:

 ```
 PATH="$PWD/node_modules/.bin:$PATH" ./manage.py shell
-Python 3.6.8 (default, Jan  3 2019, 03:42:36)
+ 3.6.8 (default, Jan  3 2019, 03:42:36)
 [GCC 8.2.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 (InteractiveConsole)